 A white box should appear next to your texture.
-Press D on your keyboard to set the colours to black and white.
+Press D on your keyboard to set the colors to black and white.
 Black will remove the texture you brush over, while white will add it back.

 Select the brush tool and brush over anything you want to add or remove.
 Press X when you need to quickly change to black or white.

 If certain textures take the spotlight away from your model, you can blur them creatively.
-Click on a texture and go to Filter > Blur and select a style that complements your idea.
+Click on texture and go to Filter > Blur and select a style that complements your idea.